Datu Mustapha Datu Harun: Political career

-Appointment to Yang di-Pertua Negara of Sabah
+Appointment as Yang di-Pertua Negara of Sabah

-Mustapha founded the party United Sabah National Organisation, better known by the acronym USNO.
-He, together with Donald Stephens, are often credited as important figures in Sabah in bringing forth Sabah's independence and in the formation of Malaysia in 1963.
-When Malaysia was formed on 16 September 1963, he became the first Yang di-Pertua Negara (governor) of Sabah.
+Mustapha was appointed the first Yang di-Pertua Negara (head of state) for Sabah while Donald Stephens became the first chief minister of Sabah upon the formation of Malaysia, after a formal endorsement by the Sabah state legislative assembly on instruction from the Malaysian federal government.

+In July 1964, USNO requested power to appoint the chief minister of Sabah after the number of seats in Sabah state legislative assembly was expanded.
+This request would make the position of Donald Stephens depended upon the whims of USNO.
+Negotiations between Stephens and Mustapha took place in Kuala Lumpur instead of Kota Kinabalu.
+In the end, a compromise was reached when Mustapha obtained increased USNO representations in Sabah government's cabinet while Stephens retained his chief minister post.

-Appointment to chief minister of Sabah
+Appointment as chief minister of Sabah

-In the 1967 state election, USNO won, and Mustapha became the third Chief Minister of Sabah.
+In the 1967 state election, USNO won and Mustapha became the third Chief Minister of Sabah.

 When he was Chief Minister, his relationship with the Malaysian central government was not very good.
 Although the central government, represented by the Barisan Nasional (BN) coalition, was a partner of USNO, they were worried about certain stances taken by Mustapha, in particular, his intention or threat to secede Sabah from Malaysia.
 Mustapha also refused to sign an oil agreement with the federal government which stated that only 5% of Sabah's oil revenue will be given to the state.
 Mustapha demanded at least 30% for the development of Sabah where it will be drilled.

-Mustapha also succeeded in converting a significant number of non-Muslim indigenous people in Sabah into Muslim.
+Mustapha also succeeded in converting a significant number of non-Muslim indigenous people in Sabah into Islam.
 Aside from his involvement in politics and religion (Islam), he also made contributions in the education of Sabah.
 He mooted the idea of forming Sabah Foundation (Yayasan Sabah) and was responsible in setting up the first university, Universiti Kebangsaan Malaysia (UKM) Sabah Campus, and also the setting up of ITM (Institut Teknologi Mara).

-He was also the Deputy Head of PERKIM, when the late Tunku was the President and also the time of Patinggi Taib.
+He was also the Deputy President of PERKIM, when the late Tunku was the President.
 He was also the head of United Sabah Islamic Association (USIA) and a member of RISEAP.

 In 1975, USNO secretary-general Harris Salleh left the party to form BERJAYA.
-This party was backed up by the federal government thru the oil lobby.
-In the 1976 state election, BERJAYA won and Mustapha was ousted from power.
+This party was backed up by the federal government through the oil lobby.
+In the 1976 state election, BERJAYA won and Mustapha was finally ousted from power for good.